turingschool/portfolios/students/1803-back/steve-schwedt/20180920-steve-schwedt-m4.markdown

 Trying to figure out how to use a vanilla js library in React

 * How did you solve that challenge?
 What was your approach?
 We didn't solve it.
-We Googled, we npm installed the most similar React library, created new components, got things from the index.html through the window.
+We Googled, we npm installed the most similar React library, created new components, got things from the index.html through the window, tried typing 'this' in various locations.

 * What did you like the most about the challenge?
 Learning to be productive on day one in an existing code base in a framework I didn't know.

 * What are three technical concepts you learned during this project?
-SQL except statements, Using a CSS library from a CDN in React, Lots of things that don't work in React
+SQL EXCEPT statements, Using a CSS library from a CDN in React, Lots of things that don't work in React

 ## Open Source Project